If I Ever Lose My Faith in You: Year-end charts

+Release history

 Cover versions

+Jazzist Greg Adams composed an instrumental cover of the song, which was featured on his 2006 album, Cool to the Touch.
 In 2009, trumpeter Chris Botti covered the song featuring Sting on vocals.
 The song was released from the album Chris Botti in Boston.
 American singer Lady Gaga also performed the song at the 2014 Kennedy Center Honors, where Sting was an honouree.
-American heavy metal band Disturbed released a cover in 2020.
+American heavy metal band Disturbed released a cover of "If I Ever Lose My Faith in You" in 2020.
+"We have loved this song for a long time, and even though it was released in 1993, it seems strangely applicable to today's world," stated the band.
+"The song is about losing faith, and might initially sound pessimistic, but it's about the importance and power of personal relationships, and how they can save you and provide solace in an increasingly confusing world."